Report to School

 To report an incident of sexual assault or unwanted sexual contact, you can connect with Canisius College Title IX Coordinator by phone, email, or in-person.

-Vice President for Student Affairs & Title IX Coordinator
+Assistant Dean for Student Affairs & Title IX Coordinator

 All faculty and staff, as well as students who receive payment for leadership roles and/or work study are considered “Mandated Reporters” and are required to share reports of sexual and relationship misconduct with the Title IX Coordinator (except for Health Center & Counseling Center staff).
 Students who are not employees of the college are encouraged to promote safety on campus by sharing any reports they receive about sexual and relationship misconduct with the Title IX Coordinator, as well.

 Please note that student RAs are Mandated Reporters.
 They are trained to listen carefully, provide immediate support, and accompany you to report what happened.
 If you disclose sexual assault to your RA, they are required to inform the Title IX Coordinator.
 They can also help you report directly to the Title IX Coordinator.

 Counseling Center staff and Student Health Center staff are confidential resources; as such, they cannot report to college officials any experiences about sexual and/or relationship violence that you share with them in the privacy of a counseling or medical session without your informed consent.
 If you want the college to investigate and/or want to use the student conduct system, you must make an official report to the Title IX Coordinator or other Mandated Reporters.
 The counselors health staff can accompany you during this process.

 If you report to a Canisius College “Mandated Reporter”, they will notify Kathleen Brucato, the Canisius College Title IX Coordinator, who will contact you within two business days of your report.